wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide.md

 === "Java stack"

-    Carbon 4.4.3+ supports `%K` in the log4j pattern — appends a per-entry UUID so forged entries lack a valid UUID. **Current audit:** `%K` is not consistently set in shipped log layouts; include it in your product's `log4j2.properties` pattern.
+    Carbon 4.4.3+ supports the `%K` token in the log4j pattern, which appends a per-entry UUID so forged log lines from log-injection attempts lack a valid UUID. **Don't enable `%K` in the default `log4j2.properties` you ship** — appending a UUID to every log line carries real cost (CPU per line, larger log volume) and most deployments don't need it.
+Make sure `%K` works in your product's log4j layout and document it as an operator-enabled hardening option for deployments whose security or compliance requirements call for tamper-evident log lines.

 ### Server-Side Template Injection (SSTI)